ktllee/plug_problem/README.md

 `recursive_solver.py` is code to recursively solve for valid arrangements of any given list of Plugs.  **In Progress.
 Functional.**

+`flex_solver.py` is code to recursively solve for valid arrangements given types of plugs and a total length.  **In Progress.
+Functional**

 `plug_class.py` contains the Plug class.  **Functional.**

 `strip_class.py` contains the Strip class. **Functional.**